A Walk With Grace

 Jake had kept the music playing after she was gone.
 The lyrics, though—especially the ones about Jesus—he’d stopped hearing them a long time ago.

 He tapped the brakes as he passed a sign for the Skyler Forest Drive.
 Just down the road, nestled behind a row of eucalyptus trees, was the little church Terri used to belong to.
-The one he visited only once.
+The one he visited only twice.

 But there were more pressing things tonight.
 Martha Chen’s roof, for one.